7 Ways To Make Your Space Feel Like Home Sweet Home

 I moved around a lot when I was a kid and I didn't have my own room till I was almost twelve.
-Now this isn't unusual for an immigrant family (we emigrated from Cuba in '59), but I managed to take that approach to my own home space well into my twenties and even thirties.
+This isn't unusual for an immigrant family (we emigrated from Cuba in '59), but I managed to take that approach to my own home space well into my twenties and even thirties.

-It was only when I embarked on the path of personal development that I started to notice that my home reflected a long standing belief that home wasn't permanent so why bother making it my own.
+It was only when I embarked on the path of personal development that I started to notice that my home reflected a long-standing belief that home wasn't permanent so why bother making it my own.
 I wasn't planning on staying so why invest the energy in making it beautiful.

-It's been a couple of decades since then and in the interim I have learned how to create my own little nest in a way that feels welcoming and wonderful.
+It's been a couple of decades since then and in the interim, I have learned how to create my own little nest in a way that feels welcoming and wonderful.
 Whether you've found your heaven on earth, or you're in transition and moving about, here are seven ways to make your space feel like ‘home sweet home.'

 1. Create Your Inner Sanctum.
-Whether you're living alone, or with others, it's important to set up a space just for you.
+Whether you're living alone, or with others, it's important to set up space just for you.
 If it's your bedroom, set it up in a way that comforts you: position the bed in your favorite way, get a yummy comforter and pillows, add a chair for reading, a meditation mat, music to match your mood, etc. Make sure that you've got a space to come to when the world gets shaky and you need fortification.

 2. Downsize and Declutter.
 The less stuff you have, the freer you feel.
 Get rid of anything that you don't actively use.
 If it's in your closet (or cupboard) more than a year and unused, donate or dump it.
 If you've got so much furniture that you can't move, get rid of some.
 If you've got things sitting in boxes, open and sift thru them.
 Either put it away or pare down.
 Your living space should invoke a sense of spaciousness.
 Free up your physical world and it frees you up too.
 Less is more.
-(I'm down to minimal possessions since the 2013 Fire.
+(I'm down to minimal possessions since the 2013 House Fire.
 What a wonderful opportunity to wander or begin again.)

 3. Add Scents to Your Home.
 Light scented candles, light incense, or diffuse essential oils.
 Experiment with scents that relax and center you.
 Your sense of smell is highly developed and studies show that scents have a variety of benefits: Lavender can help you sleep, cinnamon can sharpen your mind, peppermint boosts concentration, pine can alleviate stress, citrus can help you feel more energized, and jasmine can ease depression.
 Experiment and find the ones that support you most.

 4. Display Your Treasures.
 Place things in your space that reflect your talents and treasures.
 Feature your favorite books in a reading nook, create a family tree on a wall with your favorite pictures, place a musical instrument in your creative corner and indulge in your passions.
-Your home should capture your essence, elicit it and be as unique as your thumb print.
+Your home should capture your essence, elicit it and be as unique as your thumbprint.

 5. Accent with Plants.
 It's wonderful to have the energy of living things in your home.
 Plants are one of the easiest ways to bring the natural world into your home.
 If you don't have a green thumb no worries.
 Here are 5 plants you can't kill: bamboo, money tree, orchids, peace lily, and succulents (cactus).
 You can also buy flowers from your local market, once a week, to add a festive mood to your space.

 6. Make more meals.
 Nothing says ‘home’ more than a good smelling kitchen and some comforting home made food.
 Visit your local market and get what's fresh.
 Try some new recipes.
 Make it easy and go for 3-ingredient dishes or ones that you can prepare in 15 minutes.
 Don't go crazy, make simple meals instead of ordering takeout.
 Making your own meals imbues the food with your energy.
-It's an essential self care/self love practice.
+It's an essential self-care/self-love practice.

 7. Find Your People.
 Community gives us a sense of home and belonging as much as a personal space does.
 Take a chance and say “Hi!” to people.
 Join a meetup group around one of your interests.
 Connect where you can.
 We all need a community of people in which we feel understood and supported.